cr3mebrulee/42_school_exam_rank_04/level_2/sandbox/README.md

         Once handled, the signal disappears from pending.
         If it was blocked, it stays in pending until unblocked.

+Signal sets in 42's sandbox:

+1. sa.sa_mask in the sigaction structure:

+    Purpose: This is used to specify which signals should be blocked while the signal handler (handle_alarm) is executing.
+In the case of sa.sa_mask, no signals are blocked during the handler by default, because it is initialized with sigemptyset(&sa.sa_mask).

+    Use: When sigaction is called to set up a handler for SIGALRM, sa_mask controls what signals are blocked temporarily while the handler is running.
+However, in this case, the program doesn't block any signals during the execution of the handle_alarm function because the set is empty.

+2. set used with sigprocmask:

+    Purpose: This signal set (set) is used to block signals (SIGINT, SIGTERM) while the main program executes critical sections of code, such as managing the child process or performing operations like fork(), waitpid(), etc.

+    Use: Specifically, set is used in combination with sigprocmask() to block SIGINT and SIGTERM so that the program doesn’t get interrupted by these signals during the critical section (e.g., child process management).
+After the critical section is completed, the signals are unblocked using sigprocmask(SIG_UNBLOCK, &set, NULL).

 #### GLOBAL VARIABLE static volatile sig_atomic_t timeout_flag

-static: This makes timeout_flag a local static variable, meaning it’s only visible within the file and retains its value across function calls.
+´static:´ This makes timeout_flag a local static variable, meaning it’s only visible within the file and retains its value across function calls.
 It's not destroyed when the function scope ends.

-volatile: This keyword tells the compiler that the value of timeout_flag can be changed outside the program's control, such as within a signal handler.
+´volatile:´ This keyword tells the compiler that the value of timeout_flag can be changed outside the program's control, such as within a signal handler.
 This ensures that the compiler doesn’t optimize reads or writes to timeout_flag as it could be modified asynchronously by the signal handler.

-sig_atomic_t: This is a type that guarantees atomic access to the variable, meaning operations on this variable are guaranteed to be indivisible.
-This is important for signal safety.
+´sig_atomic_t:´ Reading and writing this data type is guaranteed to happen in a single instruction, so there’s no way for a handler to run “in the middle” of an access.
 When signals are handled, the program may be interrupted at any point, and the signal handler may access or modify variables.
-Using sig_atomic_t ensures that modifications to this variable are atomic, preventing inconsistencies when it’s accessed by both the signal handler and the main program.
+Using sig_atomic_t ensures that modifications to the variable prevent inconsistencies when it is accessed by both the signal handler and the main program.